About Biliary Tract Cancer

 Biliary tract cancer in any of the four locations described above can cause different symptoms.

-Common symptoms of biliary tract cancer include:
+Symptoms of biliary tract cancer may include:

 - Yellowing of your skin and the whites of your eyes (jaundice)

 Certain people are more likely to develop biliary tract cancer.

 Risk factors for biliary tract cancer may include: